 I witnessed a similar story a decade ago with the algal biofuels technology.
 In an analogy to the current story; it is technically correct and fascinating science in a laboratory setting, and seaweed for animal health is a well proven field of nutrition, also offering solutions to reduce the use of antibiotics.
 The animal health science has been going on for decades and is exciting.

-However this current technology makes statements about addressing climate change by reducing cattle burps which is practically unrealistic and effectively negligible for the planet.
+However this current technology makes statements about addressing climate change by reducing methane in cattle burps which is practically unrealistic and effectively negligible for the planet.
 During the algal biofuels hype, I felt so powerless watching the science being misinterpreted to drive mass investment in algal biofuels technology.
 I saw cowboys taking advantage of the desire for ordinary citizens wanting to support a greener future.
 Indeed, I hosted a Great Biofuels Debate in Sydney in 2014, with Adam Spencer leading the charge with challenging questions: to paint a real picture for those who are not in the scientific debate.
 If you feel like watching an hour long debate on this since forgotten topic, then you can still see it here.
 In a nutshell however, 75% of those attending supported the algal biofuels solution walking in, and just 35% supported it walking out.
 For me that was an objective and factual way to present the case.
 For people to hear the facts and perspectives with 6 international experts, both for and against.
 The audience could, and did, make up their own minds.
 This is the type of forum that is rarely available to the community.

 These technologies from the science lab are fascinating science, and present ideas and can inform us, as well as add to our resource of knowledge that could be relevant in some way, one day.
 But they are not a panacea for the climate threat that faces us as we speak, when we look at the big picture outside of the laboratory.
 The calculations being made are not being made by climate modellers; analogous to a snake oil salesman selling drugs that cure cancer.
 What he is really selling is hopium and people will buy that in droves.